 It is the general practice for questioning in the exam to pursue lines of thought and argument from data and concepts that have contributed to the research and to its critical evaluation by the student.
 This broadening of the base is acceptable for the purpose both of "defending the dissertation" and of determining the intellectual qualifications of the candidate for the degree.
 Inasmuch as the Ph.D. degree is conferred on the basis of originality, independence of thought, and capacity to synthesize and interpret, the oral examination generally deals more with principles and historic perspective than with factual data.
 The student is pursuing an academic degree of high order, and the final oral examination should be conducted on a corresponding plane of intellectual inquiry.
-The examination itself is not a routine exercise to be taken lightly by the student or the Examining Committee, but one on which depends the issue of qualification for a degree having the broad connotation of Doctor of Philosophy.
-In judging the qualification for a degree of this type, the quality of the research presented, as well as its defense and evidence of associated intellectual capacity, are taken seriously into account.
+The examination itself is not a routine exercise to be taken lightly by the student or the Examination Committee, but one on which depends the issue of qualification for a degree having the broad connotation of Doctor of Philosophy.
+In judging the qualification for a degree of this type, the Committee is responsible for evaluating not only the quality of the research presented, but also the manner of its defense and the evidence provided of associated intellectual capacity.
 The student is recommended to be prepared well in advance of the final examination.
 To clarify for the student the expectations of the committee members, the student is urged to visit with each committee member prior to the examination.

-The outcome of this examination shall be pass, fail, or deferred.
+The possible outcomes of this examination are passing, fail, and deferred.
 If the outcome is fail, the committee decides: